thorgrimjansrud/wago-device-autostart-app/README.md

 # Launch an app automatically
+A very basic example of creating a bash script that could launch a 3. party application.
-Requires some basic knowledge of Wago controllers.
+Requires some knowledge of Wago controllers.

 ## Create script